kulturpool/EDMLib/README.md

 ment in this element must be a URI from the list of available values.
 Note: rights sta tements must be exactly as specified there, which means they must start with http and not https.
-The rights statement specified at the level of the web resource will ‘overr ide’ the statement specified at the level of the aggregation. <edm:rights rdf:resource =“http://creativecommons.org/publicdomain/mark/1.0/”/> <edm:rights rdf:resource=“http:
+The rights statement specified at the level of the web resource will ‘overr ide’ the statement specified at the level of the aggregation. <code>&lt;edm:rights rdf:resource =“http://creativecommons.org/publicdomain/mark/1.0/”/&gt; &lt;edm:rights rdf:resource=“http:
-//rightsstatements.org/vocab/InC/1.0/”/>  Or create a reference to an instance of the cc:License class where additional details of the rights can be provided (such as an ex piry date for the restrictions): <a href="http://rightsstatements.org/vocab/NoC-NC/1.0/or">http://rightsstatements.org/vocab/NoC-NC/1.0/or</a> <edm: rights rdf:resource="#statement_3000095353971"/>This is a recommended property.</p>
+//rightsstatements.org/vocab/InC/1.0/”/&gt;</code>  Or create a reference to an instance of the cc:License class where additional details of the rights can be provided (such as an ex piry date for the restrictions): <a href="http://rightsstatements.org/vocab/NoC-NC/1.0/or">http://rightsstatements.org/vocab/NoC-NC/1.0/or</a> <code>&lt;edm: rights rdf:resource="#statement_3000095353971"/&gt;</code>This is a recommended property.</p>
 </div>

 #### EDM_WebResource.owl_sameAs